-Significant volume of Group's revenue is gained mainly through the parent company from export of finished products contracted as payable in USD.
-At the same time, the Group again through the parent company supplies part of its basic raw materials consumables also in USD.
+A significant volume of the Group's revenue is formed mainly through the parent company from export of finished products contracted as payable in USD.
+At the same time, the Group again through the parent company supplies a part of its basic raw materials and consumables in USD as well.
 The currency risk is related with the adverse floating of the exchange rate of USD against BGN in future business transactions as to the recognised assets and liabilities denominated in foreign currency and as to the net investments in foreign companies.